 The top 10 public domain films, according to IMDB

 Classic cinema holds a special place in the hearts of movie enthusiasts, offering a glimpse into the storytelling and filmmaking styles of earlier eras.
-We’ve curated list of the top-10 rated public domain films since 1930, with their IMDB rating.
+We’ve curated a list of the top-10 rated public domain films since 1930, with their IMDB rating.
 All are available to watch here on Classic Movies Stream.

-20. D.O.A.
+19. D.O.A.
 (1950) – 7.2

 In this classic noir thriller, Edmond O’Brien stars as Frank Bigelow, a man who discovers he has been poisoned and only has a few days to live.
 As he frantically searches for his own killer, he uncovers a web of crime and corruption.
 D.O.A. is a gripping, suspense-filled race against time, known for its iconic premise and atmosphere of dread.

-19. Woman on the Run (1950) – 7.2
+18. Woman on the Run (1950) – 7.2

 When her estranged husband witnesses a murder and goes into hiding, Eleanor Johnson (played by Ann Sheridan) embarks on a dangerous journey to find him before the killer does.
 Along the way, she navigates a dark web of mystery, deceit, and her own feelings about their fractured relationship.
 Woman on the Run is a tension-filled noir that delves into personal redemption and suspense.